 Are you in a mountain of debt and looking to pay it off as quickly as possible?

-Maybe you want to save 50% or more of your income so you can retire early?
+Do you want to save 50% or more of your income to retire early?

 With this budget, you eliminate all unnecessary spending and only spend money on essentials.